The Framework

 Gluten

-1. Antigen exposure (Neu5Gc, gluten) → systemic immune recognition.
+Antigen exposure (Neu5Gc, gluten) triggers systemic immune recognition.

-2. Lymphatic involvement → node swelling, immune cell activation.
+Lymphatic involvement — node swelling and immune cell activation follow.

-3. Sebaceous gland stimulation → increased oil production.
+Sebaceous gland stimulation leads to increased oil production.

-4. Follicular occlusion and bacterial colonization → comedone formation.
+Follicular occlusion and bacterial colonization drive comedone formation.

 Non-inflammatory acne